skuid/SamplePages/Skuid_Techniques/Carousel_Examples/README.md

-# Examples of using Skuid Carrousel
+# Examples of using Skuid Carousel

 Should you use a carousel?
 Skuid asked this question for a long time.
-As we built more portal and community implementations customers kept asking for this component.
+As we built more portal and community implementations, customers kept asking for this component.

 Your wish is our command.
 Now Skuid has a carousel.